gh-doot/stratOS/README.md

-# terraOS
+# stratOS
-Boot Linux-based operating systems from a RMA shim.
+A fork of TerraOS that still lets you boot Linux-based operating systems from a RMA shim.

 ![Image of terraOS bootloader](preview.png)